Our children take an incredible reading journey during their early school years.

 - Show them reading and writing is everywhere, not just in books.
 Read aloud all the signs you see together.
 Have them help you navigate a bus route by looking at maps together.
 Or have them pick from a menu what they want to eat.

 - Play, then play some more.
 Whatever, whenever, wherever you play, give your children in-the-moment attention.
 Set up no-cell-phone zones during play time.
 Make your imaginations the best toy to share.
 What may seem like fun and games are continuing to build the motor, social and literacy skills they need for school.

 Whether you’re playing or reading together, try to stretch the time you have together—not just in minutes, but in the amount of attention you give.

 Is your child struggling with reading?

-If you’re child is currently reading below grade level or behind in school, she’s not alone.
-Most of our children struggle with their reading at some point.
+If your child is currently reading below grade level or behind in school, she’s not alone.
+Most of our children struggle with their reading and writing at some point.
 What’s important is to get them help as soon as possible.
 Here’s how.

 - Partner with your child’s teacher and neighborhood librarian.
 Working together you can find ways to get your child the help, books and resources she needs based on her reading level.
 Here are some conversation starter ideas.

 - Get a free reading screening from AIM Academy.
 You get immediate results and practical ideas from AIM’s certified school psychologists.

 - Watch Empowering Parents, a PBS special hosted by Al Roker, on how families can identify and address early signs of reading problems.
 Reading Rockets is another great resource, as is Understood.org.